AdrianKriger/osm_LoD1_3DCityModel/districts/Good-To-Know.md

 b) Shewchuck's [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) may not be sold or included in commercial products without a license.

 <ins>**CityJSON attributes:**</ins>
-a) [osm tags](https://wiki.openstreetmap.org/wiki/Map_features#Building) are simply copied to the 3D Building Models verbatim; with the exception of the address.
+a) A selection of the [osm tags](https://wiki.openstreetmap.org/wiki/Map_features#Building) are simply copied to the 3D Building Models verbatim; with the exception of the address.
 To reduce the complexty of the [Key:addr](https://wiki.openstreetmap.org/wiki/Key:addr#Detailed_subkeys) each component is concatenated into one [string](https://en.wikibooks.org/wiki/Python_Programming/Variables_and_Strings#String) following, as closely as possible, the [ISO 19160-1:2015(en) Addressing](https://www.iso.org/obp/ui/#iso:std:iso:19160:-1:ed-1:v1:en) standard.
 A typical address will thus read: `housenumber street suburb postalcode city province`.
 Should the building be an apartment the [unit range](https://wiki.openstreetmap.org/wiki/Key:addr:flats) will prepend the address.
 The [code](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L187-L248) can easily be extended to meet your specific needs. no osm tag = no attribute.
 b) Google ['plus codes'](https://maps.google.com/pluscodes/) are included at a precision of [11 characters - 3.5-meter block size](https://en.wikipedia.org/wiki/Open_Location_Code) (e.g. 4FRW3J9R+892Q); referenced to the [`representative_point()`](https://shapely.readthedocs.io/en/stable/manual.html) of buildings. - in Fig 2. this would be the red dot.
 c) Fig. 3 illustrates the typical semantic data connected to the 3D City Model. *Visualization: [ninja](https://ninja.cityjson.org/#)*